mrworldwide1/TEJ3M/Final Project - Mood Machine/README.md

 Project collab for the TEJ3M Grade 11 Computer Engineering course, between Archisman Nath and Lucas L., creating an Arduino "Mood Machine" counter for use in a classroom.
-Completed as the final course summative
+Completed as the final course summative.